 The drawback is that these apps can be unresponsive when it comes to storing and collaborating on non-native file types, so video files or text documents that aren’t Google or Microsoft documents can be tricky to work with.

-Dropbox continues to try and solve these problems for customers with the release of Smart Sync and Paper.
-Smart Sync allows staff to access all of their files, whether stored locally or in the Dropbox cloud, from Windows File Explorer (Windows 7 backwards compatible) or Mac OS X Finder without the lag of a network drive and without taking up valuable device space.
+Dropbox continues to try and solve these problems for customers with the release of Project Infinite and Paper.
+Infinite promises a means for accessing all of your files, whether stored locally or in the Dropbox cloud, from Windows File Explorer (Windows 7 backwards compatible) or Mac OS X Finder without the lag of a network drive.

 In practice this means files saved locally will display with the familiar green tick and files stored in Dropbox will appear alongside but with a grey cloud symbol.
-Users can sync documents to the device if they need them offline or work on them as normal when connected.
+Your computer will simply download these files when you need to access them, taking up less precious hard drive space.
+Dropbox has yet to announce when Infinite will be generally available.

-Paper is essentially the Dropbox version of Google Docs in that it is a native app for creating and collaborating on documents in real-time, either in-browser or on the standalone mobile apps.
-Paper became generally available on January 30, 2017.
+Paper is essentially the Dropbox version of Google Docs in that it is a native app for creating and collaborating on documents in real-time, either in browser or on the standalone mobile apps.
+Paper is still in beta and companies can request access to the feature.

 Dropbox introduced Microsoft Office integration back in November 2014 and Box followed suit by partnering with a newly open Microsoft in June 2015.
 As members of Microsoft’s cloud storage partner programme, both Box and Dropbox announced a new string of integrations in January 2016.